-English Spring Phrases Posted by gary on Mar 21, 2019 in Culture, English Vocabulary
+English Spring Phrases Posted by Gary Locke on Mar 21, 2019 in Culture, English Language, English Vocabulary

 In the Northern Hemisphere, spring begins on March 21st and continues until June 21.
 It is the season of renewal.
 Daylight increases, warmth gradually returns, and birds and animals reappear.
 Spring, in the words of the late comedian Robin Williams, is Nature’s way of saying “Let’s Party!”

 One of the first signs of spring in the U.S. is the beginning of daylight savings time.
 We adjust our clocks one hour ahead or, as the saying goes, we spring ahead.
 We began daylight savings time on March 10 this year.

 March is also the height of spring break for students at many U.S. colleges and universities.
 This season of partying has been popular since the 1930s.
 The favorite destination for this week of sun, sand, and sex is Florida.